Nonparametric estimation of multivariate convex-transformed densities: Main results

-\subsection{Existence of the Maximum Likelihood Estimators}
+\subsection{Existence of the maximum likelihood estimators}

-Now suppose that $X_1, \ldots , X_n $ are i.i.d. with density $p_0 (x) = h (g_0(x))$ for a fixed monotone transformation $h$ and a convex function $g_0$.
+Now, suppose that $X_1, \ldots, X_n $ are i.i.d. with density $p_0 (x) = h (g_0(x))$ for a fixed monotone transformation $h$ and a convex function $g_0$.
 As before, $\PP_n = n^{-1} \sum_{i=1}^n \delta_{X_i}$ is the empirical measure of the $X_i$'s and $P_0$ is the probability measure corresponding to $p_0$.
-Then $\mathbb{L}_n g = \PP_n \log h\circ g $ is the log-likelihood function (divided by $n$), and
+Then, $\mathbb{L}_n g = \PP_n \log h\circ g $ is the log-likelihood function (divided by $n$) and

-is the {\sl maximum likelihood estimator of $p$ over the class $\Model(h)$}, assuming it exists and is unique.
-We also write $\widehat{g}_n$ for the MLE of $g$.
-We first state our main results concerning existence and uniqueness of the MLE's for the classes $\Model(h)$:
+is the \textit{maximum likelihood estimator of $p$ over the class $\Model (h)$}, assuming it exists and is unique.
+We also write $\hat{g}_n$ for the MLE of $g$.
+We first state our main results concerning existence and uniqueness of the MLEs for the classes $\Model(h)$. \begin{theorem} Suppose that $h$ is an increasing transformation satisfying assumptions \textup{\hyperlink{aI-integr-zero}{(I.1)}--\hyperlink{aI-diff}{(I.3)}}.
+The MLE $\hat{p}_n$ then exists almost surely for the model $\Model(h)$. \end{theorem} \begin{theorem} Suppose that $h$ is a decreasing transformation satisfying assumptions \textup{\hyperlink{aD-integr-zero}{(D.1)}--\hyperlink{aD-diff}{(D.4)}}.
+The MLE $\hat{p}_n$ then exists almost surely for the model $\Model(h)$ if